theproductguy/BetterGrow/README.md

     $('.ta1').BetterGrow({initial_height:100px});

 - initial_height: minimum height in pixels for the textarea, if the textarea is EMPTY, this is the initial height
+- max_height: the maximum height, in pixels, that the textarea will grow, afterwhich it becomes overflow:auto;
 - on_enter: callback function to call when ENTER is pressed within the target textarea(s)
 - do_not_enter: if true, and on_enter is NOT NULL, then the ENTER event DOES NOT CASCADE / pass-through to the text area.  if false, and on_enter is NOT NULL, then the ENTER event will trigger the calling of on_enter() and be reflected within the textarea (i.e. the textarea displays the submitted ENTER(S))

 ### EXAMPLE
     OPTIONS =